 A key to motivating attendance and satisfying attendees is understanding their motivations, interests, and expectations.
 Research shows that likely visitors are generally interested in good or unique food and beverage experiences.
 Our charge is to leverage this information to help audiences enjoy the unique and meaningful experiences we provide.

-Nerd out with us every Wednesday!
+Nerd out with us every other Wednesday!
 Subscribe here to get the most recent data and analysis on cultural organizations in your inbox.
 If you’re interested in our team providing a workshop or webinar for your staff, leadership team, or board of directors, head over here.